ryangjchandler/lagoon/README.md

 * [x] Nicer command-line interface
 * [ ] Migrate parser to on-demand token stream
 * [ ] Line/column numbers in errors
+* [ ] Build a virtual machine to replace the interpreter

 ## Contributing